Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 The AstroMaster 70AZ is designed to attract beginners new to using telescopes.
 You have both celestial and terrestrial viewing capabilities, and with that, it serves as a multi-purpose telescope.
 However, its build and optical quality is only good for recreational and amateur use.

-If you’re looking for one of the best afforable telescopes that you can grow with over a few years, you may have to look elsewhere.
+If you’re looking for one of the best afforable telescopes that you can grow with over a few years, I think you may have to look elsewhere.
 The AstroMaster is designed to provide simplicity and instant viewing that comes with its low price point.
-With a small aperture and multi-purpose platform, it’s a good backyard and deck telescope to observe both the land the skies.
+With a small aperture and multi-purpose platform, I believe it’s a good backyard and deck telescope to observe both the land the skies.

 How Does the Celestron AstroMaster 70AZ Perform?